svekeman/www-greenitglobe/www.greenitglobe.com/content/home/howitworks_box.md

 header = "What it does"

-summary = "Archive, blockchain, databases, Docker and virtual servers.
-Cloud units can be combined to create any IT architecture in an easy, reliable and scalable manner."
+summary = "Archives, blockchains, databases, dockers, virtual datacenters and servers.
+Cloud units can be combined to run any IT workload in an secure, reliable and scalable manner."

 +++